skip to navigation

 • Children, adolescents or young adults with a diagnosis of scoliosis — whether or not you wear full- or part-time bracing

-• Anyone with a lateral curvature of the spine or exaggerated normal curves
+• Lateral curvature of the spine or exaggerated normal curves

-• Anyone who underwent spine surgery and is experiencing issues with pain, stiffness or limited function
+• Underwent spine surgery and experiencing issues with pain, stiffness or limited function

-• Anyone with asymmetrical posture who is experiencing pain or stiffness
+• Asymmetrical posture and experiencing pain or stiffness

 Request an Appointment